wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`AWS Web Application Firewall (WAF) <amazon_waf>`: helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.

-Example of an alert when an AWS security group is deleted:
+Expand the output to see an example of an alert generated when an AWS security group is deleted.

 .. code-block:: json
   :emphasize-lines: 11,19,29,40
-  :class: output
+  :class: output accordion-output

   {
     "agent": {